Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 The installation instructions below will walk you through how to setup and run the optional Varnish container on only your ISLE Production system to cache assets for highly trafficked Islandora sites in addition to adding new Drupal modules to your existing Production Drupal / Islandora website to interact and manage the Varnish cache.

-**Please note**: ISLE endusers are of course welcome to run Varnish on their Staging systems if they want but it is recommended that endusers simply test on their Local instances, deploy code changes to both Staging and Production but only run Varnish on their Production ISLE systems.
+**Please note**: ISLE end users are of course welcome to run Varnish on their Staging systems if they want but it is recommended that end users simply test on their Local instances, deploy code changes to both Staging and Production but only run Varnish on their Production ISLE systems.

 * You'll start by backing up all important data as needed.